This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The next day, after she heard about the ghost tour Craig and I did the evening before, she was brave enough to venture into the parsonage house with me – known the be in the top 5 most haunted places in Australia.

-I did not tell here that 60% of the 1,600 documented ghost sightings have occurred in the daylight.
+I did not tell her that 60% of the 1,600 documented ghost sightings have occurred in the daylight.
 I’m not sure she would have been so keen to race through the house, the crumbling church walls, and the separate prison to hear more of the ghostly tales.

 The separate prison was the eeriest place on the site and the one that made you realize just how cruel humans can be to one another.

-I felt the anguish and the desperation seeping from the walls from those who once sat in the cells shut off from the sensory world to reflect upon their crimes to come out enlightened beings.
+I felt the anguish and the desperation seeping from the walls of those who once sat in the cells shut off from the sensory world to reflect upon their crimes to come out enlightened beings.

 I guess you could call it that!

-Things to do at the Port Arthur Historic Site
+Ways To Explore the Port Arthur Historic Site

 It is a fantastic way to hear the history and the stories and form a deeper connection with the significance of the historical site.
 The guides are super informative and passionate about Port Arthur.